Edison Business Advisors offers the following sell-side services:

 We aim to maximize the exposure of our ads to the right audience.
 We engage in both passive and active marketing programs:

-- Appropriate website ads are placed based on the size of company and industry; e.g., BizBuySell, BizQuest, BusinessBroker.net, etc. for smaller deals; and DealStream, Axial, Divestopedia, DealGate, DealNexus, Aurign (formerly BankerBay), etc. for larger deals.
-We also use other industry platforms when appropriate, e.g., Restaurants-For-Sale.com, etc..
+- Appropriate website ads are placed based on the size of the company and industry; e.g., BizBuySell, BizQuest, BusinessBroker.net, BusinessesForSale.com, BizNexus, etc. for smaller deals; and DealStream, Axial, DealGate, Aurigin (formerly BankerBay), Divestopedia, etc. for larger deals.
+We also use other industry platforms when appropriate, e.g., Restaurants-For-Sale.com, etc.

 - Frequent social media ads are placed on LinkedIn, Twitter, and Facebook.